jorzel/hashnode/ckyx24uz601rw3rs12l3p03h5.md

 ------------+----------------------------------------------------------------------------------------------------------------------------------------------------
  'field'    | '19':16 'bat':12 'dead':8 'degre':1 'depth':5 'field':15 'lamp':13 'men':6 'put':14 'ranch':2 'tall':4 'time':3 'underlin':11 'wast':10 'window':9
 ```
-If you cannot provide dictionary files you can use full text in "simple" form (without transformation to lexeme):
+If you cannot provide dictionary files you can still use full-text search in "simple" form (without transformation to lexeme):

 ```sql
 >> SELECT to_tsquery('simple', 'fielded'), to_tsvector('simple', text)